sanjida-rahman/A-Campus-Network-Implementation-Using-CISCO-Packet-Tracer/README.md

 • A web server is also added to this admin office network.
 It was configured with a static IP address for consistent access.
 In the index.html file, the title is changed to ‘Open ended Lab’ which is shown while web browsing through every hosts.

+**Network for the Department of CSE:**

+• A PT-Router is connected to a switch with Fast Ethernet 0/0 with a PT switch, the IP address used for this network is 190.168.30.0 and the IP address for the router is 190.168.30.1.

+• The router is also connected to the admin office router in serial 2/0 where the network address is 20.20.20.0 and the IP address set in this router is 20.20.20.1.

+• The router and the switch are enable password protected.
+The router is also telnet password protected.

+• In this router DHCP protocol is used to assign the passwords to the PCs.